jupyter-on-kubernetes/lab-jupyter-on-k8s-04/README.md

 ==============================

-This repository holds source files for a workshop exploring the use of operators to deploy JupyterHub to Kubernetes.
+This repository holds source files for a workshop exploring the use of Carvel tools to deploy Jupyter notebooks to Kubernetes.